Datamine/rlhf-signatures/README.md

 2. Combine `naive_order_bias.py` and `paired_order_bias.py` into one file and  have them output to a spreadsheet, rather than printing the results.

 3. Write an explanation of the results section.

+4. Rewrite `get_answers.py` to not have a magic number for the index of the Question in the spreadsheet row, but rather infer it from the header.

 ### FAQ